killroywashere/kwh-progressive-image-loader/README.md

 npm install --save kwh-progressive-image-loader
 ```

-Once installed, add the slider to your `app.module.ts`:
+Once installed, add the Progressive Loader to your `app.module.ts`:
 ```typescript
 import { ProgressiveImageLoaderModule } from 'progressive-image-loader';